New Orleans Saints: John Mecom Jr. era (1967–1984)

-Benson era (1985-present)
+Benson era (1985–present)

 Jim E. Mora years (1986–1996)

 Tom Benson, a successful automobile dealership owner and banker, acquired the franchise in 1985, and hired Jim Finks as general manager and Jim Mora as head coach.
 That combination provided the Saints with their first-ever winning record and playoff appearance, going 12–3 in 1987, which had one fewer game than normal due to a players' strike.
 Another playoff berth would follow during the 1990 season, and the club's first division title came in 1991.
 During Mora's tenure, the Saints made the playoffs four times, with teams marked by strong defenses led by the "Dome Patrol" linebacking corps, but they were never able to win a playoff game.
 Mora coached the Saints until the middle of the 1996 season, when he stepped down halfway through the 3–13 season.
-His 93 wins were three more than the Saints won in their entire history prior to his arrival, and would remain the most for any Saints coach until 2016.
+His 93 wins were three more than the Saints won in their entire history before his arrival, and would remain the most for any Saints coach until 2016.

 Mike Ditka years (1997–1999)

 After the end of the 1996 season, ironically as Diliberto had suggested before Mora's resignation, former Chicago Bears coach Mike Ditka was hired to replace Mora.
 Although this initially generated a lot of excitement among Saints fans, Ditka's tenure ended up being a failure.
 The Saints went 6–10 in their first two seasons under Ditka (1997 and 1998).
-During the 1999 NFL Draft, Ditka traded all of his picks for that season, as well as the first-round and third-round picks for the following season, to the Washington Redskins in order to draft University of Texas Heisman Trophy running back Ricky Williams in the first round.
+During the 1999 NFL draft, Ditka traded all of his picks for that season, as well as the first-round and third-round picks for the following season, to the Washington Redskins in order to draft University of Texas Heisman Trophy running back Ricky Williams in the first round.
 Ditka and Williams had a mock wedding picture taken to commemorate the occasion.
 However, Ditka, most of his coaching staff, and general manager Bill Kuharich were fired at the end of the 1999 season due to the club's 3–13 record.